 Applying for F-2 Dependent Visas for Spouse and/or Children

 If you have advised us that you are married and that your family (spouse and/or children under 21 years of age only) will come with you to live in the U.S., dependent I-20's have been provided for them with which they can apply for F-2, dependent visas.
+(Please note: Dependent I-20's must be signed by you, the F-1 student.
+Dependents do not sign I-20's.)
 Take copies of your marriage certificate and/or the birth certificates of any children to the visa interview.
-You must also show proof of sufficient funds to support any dependents, at least $8000 per year for your wife and $3000 per year for each child.
+You must also show proof of sufficient funds to support any dependents, at least $8000 per year for your wife and $3500 per year for each child.
 Dependents can travel with you or can travel to the U.S. at a later date with the F-2 visa and dependent I-20.

 If you get married during your studies and wish to have your spouse come to the U.S. to live with you, contact the International Student Office for information about getting the dependent I-20 and F-2 visa procedures.